 First, you need to understand what your audience wants and is looking for.
-The second, you need to give it to them consistently.
+Second, you need to give it to them consistently.

 In reality, it’s a lot tougher than it sounds.

-But not if you’re using the right tools to that are telling you what your audience is already interested in, talking about publicly, and reacting to online.
+But not if you’re using the right Instagram analytics tools to tell you what your audience is already interested in, talking about publicly, and reacting online.

-Instagram is often used to reach new audiences, increase your brand visibility, and deepen relationships with the people you already know.
+Instagram is a powerful marketing tool to reach new audiences, increase your brand visibility, and deepen relationships with the people you already know.

 Unfortunately, you can’t always track those things back to new Goal completions inside Google Analytics.

-They’re ‘soft’ goals used to move people along your sales funnel, as opposed to ‘hard’ goals that result in a new lead or sale.
+They’re ‘soft’ goals used to move people along your sales funnel instead of ‘hard’ goals that result in a new lead or sale.

 That doesn’t mean they’re any less important.
 It simply means that you need to look for different ways to measure progress and results.

-While Instagram’s built-in analytics are helpful, the nine tools listed here go far beyond those metrics.
+While Instagram’s built-in analytics are helpful, the Instagram analytics tools listed here go far beyond those metrics.
 You’ll be able to quickly identify your target customers, figure out what they’re interested in, and learn how to better serve them with new stuff.

-After all, that’s what analytics are for, anyway.
+After all, that’s what Instagram analytics tools are for, anyway.
 Not long, in-depth reporting that takes you hours to compile.
 You’re often better off with quick insights so that you can take action, update your marketing campaign, and grow faster.

-What is your favorite Instagram analytics metric to track?
+What are your favorite Instagram analytics tools to track metrics?